-A Persistent Running Session is a live instance of any existing Interactive source.
-The persistent session launches in a dedicated virtual display, which is then mirrored to other displays or zones.
+A Persistent Running Session is a live instance of an existing Interactive source.
+The persistent session is launched in a dedicated virtual display, which is then mirrored to other displays or zones.

 A Persistent Session allows you to switch between sources while keeping the active sessions alive.
 The most common example is a Web Browser source that requires a login.
 Without a Persistent Session, every time the zone or display moves, the source will restart and the login has to be manually re-entered.
 With a Persistent Session, the logged-in session remains active.